“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-In the Summer, it gets too hot.
-In the Winter, it gets too cold.
-And in the Spring, it gets too rainy!
+In the winter, it gets too cold, in the summer, it’s too hot, and in the spring, it gets too rainy!
 As much as we’d love the weather to be perfect year round, mother nature doesn’t always cater to our dogs’ every whim.

 But, despite the weather’s lack of cooperation, it’s still important for both their physical and mental well-being to regularly exercise our dogs.
 Sometimes, that means exercising them indoors!